kodecocodes/i9t/swift-2/swift-2.markdown

 ## Error handling

 When Swift was first introduced you would often find questions on Stack Overflow about error handling.
 A lot of people were looking for exceptions that are found in many popular languages.
 Instead Apple opted to stick to the `NSError` approach that Cocoa has had since the beginning.
-This was an OK solution given that having not shipped Swift until they finalized error handling would arguably had been worse.
+This was a better solution than not shipping Swift until they finalized error handling.

 The good news is that Swift 2.0 now has a first-class error handling model.
 It's now possible to define that a method or function `throws` an error.
 When you declare this, you are letting the caller/consumer know that an error may occur.
 And what's even better, the compiler enforces that extra code is written to handle the error or explicitly ignore it.

-All of the code for this section is included on the "Errors" page of the chapter's Xcode Playground.
+All of the code for this section is included on the **Errors** page of the chapter's Xcode Playground.

 Consider the following protocol.